AeonDigital/Shell-MSE-Main-Module/src/mse/file/read/attachments/man/en-us.md

 # Synopsis

-Reads a file or string line by line.
+Reads a file or string line by line by printing the ones that match the settings indicated in the read settings.